-Foods that are orange tend to contain beta carotene and xanthophylls.
+Orange foods tend to contain beta-carotene and xanthophylls.
 Both of these phytonutrients are necessary for your body.
 If you are interested in helping your immune system work as efficiently as possible, especially these days, you can’t go wrong with eating more colorful foods, including orange-colored food.

 There are orange-colored fruits, orange vegetables, orange legumes, and edible orange flowers that you can use to create some amazing dishes in your kitchen.
-By focusing on these fresh and nutritious bright color foods, you’ll help make the rainbow of nutrition that your body naturally craves.
+Focusing on these fresh and nutritious bright color foods will help you make the rainbow of nutrition your body naturally craves.

-Roast some carrots tonight serve them alongside a curry with red lentils.
+Roast some carrots tonight and serve them alongside a curry with red lentils.
 Finish it all off with sweet oranges or your favorite citrus fruits.
 When you add foods that have vivid color to your table, you’ll find the best of both worlds in nutrition and taste!

 If you’re interested in learning about yellow foods, including fresh corn, acorn squash, yellow bell peppers, yellow fruits, etc., this blog post, Foods that are Yellow, is for you!
 On the other hand, if you want to read more about red foods, including red onion, red grapefruit, and so much more, check out this blog post: Foods that are Red.

 This post may contain affiliate links, meaning I’ll receive a commission if you purchase through those links at no extra cost to you.
 Please read our full disclosure for more information.
 Thank you for supporting Raepublic.